medic/cht-docs/content/en/core/overview/architecture.md

 ### medic-collect

-[Medic Collect](https://github.com/medic/medic-collect) is an android app based on [Open Data Kit](https://opendatakit.org) to render xforms on the phone and send reports in to medic-gateway over SMS or directly to api over mobile data.
+[Medic Collect](https://github.com/medic/medic-collect) is an android app based on [Open Data Kit](https://opendatakit.org) to render xforms on the phone and send reports in to cht-gateway over SMS or directly to api over mobile data.

 ### cht-conf